GRuizV/AgenticDev-Lab/Learning Journal/ChatGPT Sessions Files/01 Roo Copilot Handoff Primer.md

 - `"Today is June 6th, let’s begin today’s session"` → starts daily log for June 6th.
 - `"That’s it for today, summarize today’s session"` → ends log and summarizes the day.

+### Summary Sections

+Every entry has to contain at least (if applicable) the following sections:
+- ✅ Topics Covered
+- 🔎 Resources Reviewed
+- 🧪 Experiments Conducted
+- 🧩 Concepts Clarified
+- 🔧 Outputs Produced

+You may add any other topic you see relevant.